Experience and Service Centre

 Please do not be more than 30 minutes late, or the appointment will be cancelled.

-Please note that we don’t make sales at the Experience and Service Centre.
-The form below is for an appointment to learn more about the machines.
-It is not for coffee sampling sessions or technical repairs.
+Please note that we don’t have credit card facilities at the Experience and Service Centre.
+Orders should be made from our website.
 Please let us know if you need to change the appointment date or timing; do not make multiple appointments.
+Else the earlier requests will be cancelled.

 You will be sent a confirmation email if the request form is successfully submitted.